Manecas1221212/romance/chapter_20.md

 She honestly didn't know anymore.

----

-**Friday Morning**
+That uncertainty carried her through Thursday afternoon.
+Through trying to recreate the Meridian deck from memory.
+Through pretending everything was normal.
+Through another night of fitful sleep where she questioned her own sanity.

-Anna sat in her new SVP office, hands shaking.
-The pattern was clear now.
+But Friday morning, sitting in her new SVP office, hands shaking, the pattern became clear.
 Undeniable.

 The sabotage had stopped after Jessica died.

-For three weeks, everything had been fine.
+For over a month, everything had been fine.
 Perfect.
 Normal.

 And now it had started again.